theseanco/hackpact_2017/hack2/hack2Notes.md

 I have a whole bunch of Accelgyros handy.
 I'll download the i2cdevlib MPU6050 library.

 Actually maybe a compass is better here.
-It's actually more connected to physical space - hence the brick(?)
+It's adatalogctually more connected to physical space - hence the brick(?)

 The magnetometer works with the screen nicely.
 Now I need to gather some quotes.